eywalker/nvidia-docker-compose/README.md

 It also depends on the `docker-compose`, `PyYAML` and `Jinja2` Python packages, which would be installed automatically during the installation step described below.

+## `nvidia-docker-compose` and `nvidia-docker2`
+As some of you may know, NVIDIA is working on the release of `nvidia-docker2` that integrates much more tightly with Docker infrastructure (more details can be found at the master branch of their project repo https://github.com/NVIDIA/nvidia-docker).
+One of the huge benefit of this new integration is that you would no longer need `nvidia-docker-compose` to launch docker-compose with GPU capacity.
+Refer to the issue [#23](https://github.com/eywalker/nvidia-docker-compose/issues/23) for how you could configure `nvidia-docker2` to work with `docker-compose`.

 ## Before you install
 `nvidia-docker-compose` depends on `nvidia-docker` to properly function and above all, it depends on all extra Docker volumes that are automatically created when you run `nvidia-docker`.
 Before you install and run `nvidia-docker-compose`, please make sure to test run `nvidia-docker` at least once to ensure that all volumes are set up and are functioning correctly.
 In particular, I recommend that you run the following command: